jkittner/flake8-ban-utcnow/README.md

   Relative: A few seconds ago
   ```

-- the next thing to keep in mind is, that only timezone aware `datetime` objects
+- the next thing to keep in mind is, that only timezone-aware `datetime` objects
   can be compared hence using this forces us to always make sure all objects are
   timezone aware.